 What are the travel dates for the MTreks?

-MTreks will happen in the second half of August 2018.
-The exact dates for 2018 MTreks will be released in early 2018.
+2018 MTreks will take place between August 18 and August 28.
 Individual trips may vary slightly in the departure and return dates.

 When will the list of 2018 Treks be released?

-The list of treks will be released in February or March 2018.
+The list of treks will be released during GBR in April 2018.
 Please check back for updates.